dcac/dcac.github.io/_posts/reviews/2012-12-20-the-guilt-trip.md

 ---
 published: true
+imdb: tt1694020
-image:
+image: the-guilt-trip.jpg
-author: test
+author: jaredy
-stars:
+stars: 3
-excerpt:
+excerpt: "It&rsquo;s a good thing they invented the Internet.
+How else would someone like you, who diligently lists off the hard work of others, ever get any recognition of your own?
+When the credits for <em>The Guilt Trip</em> rolled, your name was nowhere to be seen &ndash; even though you were directly responsible for getting all those names out there."
-position:
+position: Credits Administrator (Uncredited)
-addressee:
+addressee: Daniel Villagomez
 layout: review
+categories:
-categories: reviews
+  - reviews
+  - streaming
 title: "The Guilt Trip"
 comments: true
 tags: [Anne Fletcher, Barbara Streisand, comedy, Letters, mother, road trip, Seth Rogan, son, The Guilt Trip]